We often wonder what kind of process other product teams have created, planned, and most importantly, how they have implemented it.

 That is why we at Producter have compiled 50 different case studies for you.

 “Engagement” is a term that is so overused in product management that it has almost lost its meaning.
-So often I’ve heard from teams, “We’ll measure the success of this test with engagement,” which could mean anything from feature click through to bounce to we-aren’t-really-sure-this-will-drive-conversion-so-we’re-hedging-our-bet.
-Underneath, the reason this term has been co-opted and jargonized is that genuine, productive engagement can be ramps toward long term customer loyalty.
+So often I’ve heard from teams, “We’ll measure the success of this test with engagement,” which could mean anything from feature click-through to bounce to we-aren’t-really-sure-this-will-drive-conversion-so-we’re-hedging-our-bet.
+Underneath, the reason this term has been co-opted and jargonized is that genuine, productive engagement can be ramped toward long-term customer loyalty.
 And loyalty pays off: a loyalty increase of 7% can boost lifetime profits per customer by as much as 85%, and a loyalty increase of 3% can correlate to a 10% cost reduction (Brand Keys).

 As a data analyst supporting a mobile subscription business, Netflix’s Q1 ’21 subscriber growth miss is a classic example of when I would get called for recommendations to prevent a miss in the future.
 I thought this would make an interesting case study to discuss my approach to finding insights to drive subscriber growth.
 Sadly I’m not a Netflix employee and will be limited to publicly available data but the wealth of information on the Internet about Netflix is sufficient to generate insights for this case study.